 Degustation / The Taste

-The palate delivers luscious layers of buttery tarte tatin, crème brulée, quince, and lemon curd.
-The middle palate is deliciously floral, fine-boned, and elegant, with creamy layers of marzipan, toasted sourdough bread, and stone fruit pits.
+The palate delivers luscious layers of buttery tart tatin, crème brulée, quince, and lemon curd.
+The middle palate is deliciously floral, fine-boned and elegant, with creamy layers of marzipan, toasted sour dough bread and stone fruit pits.
 The unctuous and creamy texture gives way to a perfectly balanced long finish accented by bright citrus acidity infused with salty minerality framing this amazing wine into a persistent finale.